CPAP Side Effects

 Common CPAP Side Effects

 Philips CPAP machines and other CPAP machines share many of the same common, mild side effects.
 One of the most common side effects of CPAP treatment is nasal congestion.

 When patients first begin treatment, they may have difficulty getting used to sleeping with the mask, have trouble sleeping or experience throat or nose discomfort.
 Some people may experience a feeling of smothering while wearing the mask.

 Nasal congestion is one of the most common side effects of using a CPAP machine.
-Changes in humidity, pressure, temperature and airflow rate caused by CPAP therapy may contribute to congestion, and it may be worse in people with allergies.
+CPAP therapy can cause changes in humidity, pressure, temperature and airflow rate that may contribute to congestion, and it may be worse in people with allergies.

 However, studies also show that some people see an improvement in nasal congestion symptoms after using CPAP for at least three months, according to a 2020 study published in JAMA Otolaryngology-Head & Neck Surgery.

 CPAP can cause changes in air pressure that can block the flow of saliva and mucus-producing glands.
 This leads to dry nose and dry mouth.